andreped/NoCodeSeg/README.md

 # NoCodeSeg: deep segmentation made easy!

 This is the official repository for the publication *"Code-free development and deployment of deep segmentation models for digital pathology"*.
-It contains source code relevant for importing/exporting annotations/predictions in QuPath.
+It contains source code relevant for importing/exporting annotations/predictions in QuPath, from DeepMIB and FastPathology.

 ## Citation
 Please, consider citing our paper, if you find the work useful: